Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cholangiography is a group of methods for radiologic examination of the biliary tract after direct introduction of a contrast agent into their lumen.
-Cholangiography is not associated with liver cells and the concentration capacity of the gallbladder.
-Contrast substance can be administered by different routes: percutaneous puncture into bile ducts or gallbladder (percutaneous transhepatic cholangiography or percutaneous cholecystography); under the control of duodenoscopy in the hole of the large papilla of the duodenum (endoscopic retrograde cholangiopancreatography - ERCPG); during surgical intervention (intraoperative cholangiography) or in the postoperative period through the drainage tube.
-Recently, magnetic resonance cholangiography has been developing rapidly and successfully.
-The main purpose of cholangiography is the investigation of the biliary tract in patients with mechanical (subhepatic) jaundice of various etiologies.
+Cholangiography is a group of methods for X-ray examination of the bile ducts after direct injection of a contrast agent into their lumen.
+Cholangiography is not associated with the activity of liver cells and the concentrating capacity of the gallbladder.
+The contrast agent can be introduced in different ways: by percutaneous puncture into the bile ducts or gallbladder (percutaneous transhepatic cholangiography or percutaneous cholecystography); under duodenoscopy control into the opening of the major papilla of the duodenum (endoscopic retrograde cholangiopancreatography - ERCP); during surgery (intraoperative cholangiography) or in the postoperative period through a drainage tube.
+Magnetic resonance cholangiography has been developing rapidly and successfully lately.
+The main purpose of cholangiography is to examine the bile ducts in patients with mechanical (subhepatic) jaundice of various etiologies.
 It is performed after sonography and computed tomography.

-Image of the liver and biliary tract can be obtained using radionuclide methods.
-For this, the patient is intravenously injected with RFP, which is captured from the blood either by hepatocytes ( 99m Tc-butyl-IDA) or by stellate reticuloendotheliocytes ( 99m Tc-colloid).
+The liver and bile ducts can be imaged using radionuclide methods.
+For this purpose, the patient is given an intravenous injection of a radiopharmaceutical, which is captured from the blood either by hepatocytes ( 99m Tc-butyl-IDA) or by stellate reticuloendotheliocytes ( 99m Tc-colloid).
 In the first case, the technique is called hepatobiliary scintigraphy, in the second - hepatoscintigraphy.
-In both cases, a picture of the liver appears on the scintigrams.
-In the direct projection, it has the form of a large triangle; in it it is possible to distinguish between the right and left lobes, a depression from above (cardiac notch), sometimes a notch along the lower contour, respectively, in the pit of the gallbladder.
-The density of the shadow is higher in the central part of the right lobe, since there is more volume of hepatic tissue.
-In the lateral projection, the shadow of the liver looks like a wrong oval, a rhombus or a triangle.
-In all positions, a uniform distribution of RFP in the organ is recorded.
+In both cases, an image of the liver appears on scintigrams.
+In the direct projection, it looks like a large triangle; it is possible to distinguish the right and left lobes, a depression at the top (cardiac notch), and sometimes a notch along the lower contour corresponding to the gallbladder fossa.
+The density of the shadow is higher in the central part of the right lobe, since there is a larger volume of liver tissue here.
+In the lateral projection, the liver shadow resembles an irregular oval, rhombus or triangle.
+In all positions, a uniform distribution of the radiopharmaceutical in the organ is recorded.